Unlocking Opportunities: How to Navigate the Govt RFP Process Effectively

 Government proposals get evaluated by technical experts and non-experts alike.
 Your content must be accessible to both audiences.

 Visual compliance: Use the exact terminology from the RFP.
 If they say "Section 508 accessibility remediation," don't say "making systems accessible."
-Evaluators literally search for keywords—mismatched language means missed points.
+Evaluators search for keywords—mismatched language means missed points.

 Executive summary precision: Government RFPs often require executive summaries scored separately.
 Hit these elements: your understanding of the problem, your solution approach, why you're qualified (specific past performance), and your price competitiveness.
 Keep it to 2-3 pages maximum.